FAQUpdatedTuesday July 5, 2022 byPVGS Web Admin.

 Q: What are the playing time rules for rec softball?

 A: All girls bat in order.
 All girls are to be given at least one inning in the infield with catcher counting as infield (pitcher counts as infield in 8U).
 The only exception is an issue of safety, if it is unsafe for a player to play in the infield because of her current skill level.
 That will be privately explained to the parents and player prior to the decision being made.
 Playing time should be fairly given to all players with no preferential time given to coaches’ or assistant coaches’ daughters.
 If there is a requirement for sitting for an inning all players sit equally and the rotation is determined by the coach.

 Q: Who should I talk to if I or my daughter has a question about playing time or the position she is playing?

 A: Your head coach sets the line-up and positions for each game so he/she should field your initial questions.
 After you communicate your concerns to your head coach and you give him/her time to explain and make any adjustments, if you feel your concerns are not being addressed or if you feel like your head coach is playing favorites you should contact the commissioner of the league at email@example.com.

 Q: What should I do if I am concerned for my daughter’s safety with regard to abuse or neglect?

 A: Then you should contact the commissioner directly at firstname.lastname@example.org.

 Q: I want to get my daughter some additional training to improve her skill level, who should I contact?

 A: Laura Taylor is our Commissioner.
-She can give you some options for additional training through her staff and some of the other coaches that provide instruction at the park.
+She can give you some options for additional training.
 You can contact her with instruction based questions at email@example.com.